tatami-inc/tatami/README.md

 Users may also consider using the `tatami::parallelize()` function, which accepts a function with the range of jobs (in this case, rows) to be processed in each thread.
 This responds to the `TATAMI_CUSTOM_PARALLEL` macro, which allows applications to easily change their parallelization scheme.
-For example, if a toolchain does not support OpenMP, an application can define the macro to switch to using `<thread>` instead.
+For example, if a toolchain does not support OpenMP, an application can set the macro to switch to `<thread>` instead.

 ```cpp
 tatami::parallelize([&](int thread, int start, int length) -> void {